CLASSIC TOUR OF FLORENCE

 CLASSIC TOUR OF FLORENCE: FROM DUOMO SQUARE TO PIGLET’S MARKET

 Piazza del Duomo (Duomo square) is full of buildings which are definitely worth a visit.
-Firstly, the famous Baptistery, in Romanesque style and characterised by the precious presence of the Porta del Paradiso (The Gate of Paradise) by Lorenzo Ghiberti.
+Firstly, the famous Baptistery, in Romanesque style and characterized by the precious presence of the Porta del Paradiso (The Gate of Paradise) by Lorenzo Ghiberti.
 Secondly, Giotto’s Bell Tower, with its tiles showing all sorts of human activities, such as astronomy and weaving.
 And last but not least, we continue the tour visiting the Cathedral, surmounted by Brunelleschi’s famous dome.

 Then we head to Porcellino Market (Piglet’s market): located under the beautiful logge built in the 16th century.
 You can’t miss the chance to rub the nose of the piglet and place your coin in his mouth: all brings good luck!